 Many people insist that eating animals is “natural” — and therefore morally neutral — because other animals eat animals.
 But it’s important to realize that, with a few exceptions, when humans kill other animals for food, we’re not doing what animals do in nature.
 Read article…

-Animals can’t reason like us.
-They don’t deserve the same treatment.
+Animals can’t reason like us so they don’t deserve the same treatment.

 We have been eating animals since the dawn of humankind.